Dorkside/by-james/linkedin-tech-news-automation-plan.md

 ## Overview

-This document outlines the plan for creating and managing a dedicated LinkedIn Company Page for automated tech news sharing.
-The system will automatically post new articles to this Company Page, allowing interested connections to opt-in to tech news without cluttering your main professional profile.
+This document outlines the plan for integrating LinkedIn automation into the existing dev blog project.
+The system will automatically post new tech news articles to a LinkedIn Company Page when they are generated or published, leveraging the existing tech news generation workflow.

 ## 1. LinkedIn Company Page Setup